-These City of Sydney Aboriginal and Torres Strait Islander Protocols were originally adopted by Council in 2005.

-In reviewing the Protocols in 2011, there were a number of sources that provided valuable information and good examples of protocols that other organisations, both government and non-government have adopted.
-In preparation of the 2012 protocols, the following documents provided insight and a guiding framework into ways organisations conduct business with their respective Aboriginal and Torres Strait Islander communities:
+The City of Sydney Aboriginal and Torres Strait Islander Protocols were adopted by Council in 2005.
+In reviewing the Protocols in 2011, there were a number of sources that provided valuable information and good examples of protocols that other organisations, both government and nongovernment have adopted.
+Some of these protocols are in use at a state and local government level and some have been in existence for a number of years.
+While much of the information in the City's 2005 Protocols is still relevant, the following documents provided insight and a guiding framework into ways organisations conduct business with their respective Aboriginal and Torres Strait Islander communities: